Changelog¶

 Reorder

-parameters to provide more logical flow and move more common params likemode
+model_tidesparameters to provide more logical flow and move more common params likemode,output_formatandoutput_unitshigher

 Bug fixes¶